 IMPA Cuts Ribbon on Anderson Solar Park

-The Indiana Municipal Power Agency has cut the ribbon on its largest solar facility in Indiana.
+ANDERSON - The Indiana Municipal Power Agency has cut the ribbon on its largest solar facility in Indiana.
 The five-megawatt Anderson 1 Solar Park consists of nearly 20,000 solar panels and has the ability to power more than 500 homes.

 IMPA officials cut the ribbon on the 35-acre solar park alongside Anderson Mayor Tom Broderick and other city representatives, Anderson Municipal Light and Power Electric Utility Director Tony Pochard and children from local schools.